 Skill-building: What’s unique about Ailey/Fordham?
-It’s a BFA program partnership between the Ailey School and Fordham University allowing students to enroll full-time at both schools and to take 14–17 dance technique and creative classes per week.
-Students are trained daily in ballet and modern dance (Horton or Graham technique), and other courses include somatic classes, improvisation, dance composition, modern partnering, jazz, hip-hop, and West African dance.
+It’s a BFA program partnership between the Ailey School and Fordham University, allowing students to enroll full-time at both schools and take 14-17 dance technique and creative classes per week.
+Students are trained daily in ballet and modern dance (Horton or Graham technique).
+Other courses include somatic classes, improvisation, dance composition, modern partnering, jazz, hip-hop, and West African dance.
 The Ailey School also offers on-site physical therapy and a dance video and research library.

 Performance opportunities: BFA students dance in two fall shows and at a spring benefit concert.
 Seniors also dance in New York City-area venues with the Ailey Fordham Student Dancers, a touring repertory ensemble—and with BFA director approval, students may dance with local professional dance companies.

 Post-college prep: Students in their final year can perform at various venues in the greater NYC area, as well as two fall performances of senior choreography and two spring senior concerts.
 All students also have the opportunity to audition for professional division workshops during the school year, provided they meet selection criteria.

 Notable alumni: Taeler Cyrus, Clement Mensah, Alia Kache